 The rules governing expenses and benefits can be lengthy and complicated – and with tax rates on the increase and HMRC penalties for mistakes and omissions also increasing, it is more important than ever to review what you are doing and plan ahead.

-Form P11D and P9D guidance
+Form P11D guidance

-All businesses are required to file an annual P11D Return, including a declaration if no benefits were provided.
+Most businesses are required to file an annual P11D Return, including a declaration if no benefits were provided.
 There are penalties for failing to submit a P11D, as well as for incomplete or incorrect forms.
 Omitted benefits-in-kind are the most common type of failure discovered by HMRC during an Employer Compliance Review.

 Our team of tax specialists can guide you through the process, ensuring you supply both correct and timely information to HMRC.